 Once I learned I could sleep without the TV on, I began to wonder why I needed it in the first place.
 I began to think about how I would sleep with it on and I realized I would often turn the volume down so I could barely even hear it.
 How could that keep my mind from racing?
 I got my answer recently when doing research on helping adults sleep better.
 I learned that white noise could help adults, as well as children.
 It helps adults by giving the mind something to concentrate on, besides to-do lists and such.
 This made perfect sense to me – even though I could barely understand the words that were coming from the TV, there must have been enough sounds to give my mind something to concentrate on.

 Want to try some white noise?
-Here is a great white noise machine:
+Here is a great white noise machine that I sleep with every night!

 How do I sleep without it?